Distributed formation maneuver control by manipulating the complex Laplacian: Agents' dynamics and shape stabilization

 In order to drive $p(t)$ to $\mathcal{S}$, our technique will start from the distributed complex-Laplacian-based formation control analyzed in \cite{lin2014distributed}, i.e.,

-where $\omega_{ij} \in \mathbb{C}$ is a complex weight to be designed later for the construction of the complex Laplacian matrix (\ref{eq: L}), and $k_i\in\mathbb{C} \setminus \{0\}$ is a non-zero gain to be designed to guarantee the convergence of the formation to the desired (static) shape.
+where $h\in\mathbb{R}^+$ is an arbitrary positive gain, $\omega_{ij} \in \mathbb{C}$ is a complex weight to be designed later for the construction of the complex Laplacian matrix (\ref{eq: L}), and $k_i\in\mathbb{C} \setminus \{0\}$ is a non-zero gain to be designed to guarantee the convergence of the formation to the desired (static) shape.
 Considering all the control actions (\ref{eq: uLcomplex}), we can arrive at the following closed loop in compact form

 where $K = \operatorname{diag}\{k_1, \dots, k_n\}$.
 We need the assistance of the matrix $K$ in (\ref{eq: comcom}) since some of the non-zero eigenvalues of the complex $L$ might be in the left-half plane.
 Note that $L$ is not positive semi-definite necessarily since $\omega_{ij}\neq\omega_{ji}$ in general.
 For regular polygonal formations with $(n-1)$ edges, it has been proved that $K=I_n$ is sufficient to guarantee the stability of (\ref{eq: comcom}) \cite{Marina2017}.